NordicESMhub/nicest2/_posts/2021-01-26-newsletter.md

 ### Events from partners

 - [NordicESMHub event page](https://nordicesmhub.github.io/events): list of up to date information on all our events and events from our partners.
-- [CodeRefinery workshops/events](https://coderefinery.org/workshops/upcoming/): CodeRefinery workshops aim grow researchers' software best practices skills and to consolidate knowledge learnt during Carpentries workshops or from prior experience.
-The focus is on professional tools for efficiently developing and maintaining research software.
 - [IS-ENES events](https://is.enes.org/events): IS-ENES offers events for the Earth’s climate system modelling community.
 - [Copernicus Climate Change Service event page](https://climate.copernicus.eu/events): C3S organises a range of events to learn how to use Copernicus Climate data and associated online services.
 They also advertise numerous events organised by other organisations.
+- [EOSC-Nordic event page](https://www.eosc-nordic.eu/events/): upcoming and past events with lots of information about Open Science and Cliate Science demonstrators.
+- [CodeRefinery workshops/events](https://coderefinery.org/workshops/upcoming/): CodeRefinery workshops aim grow researchers' software best practices skills and to consolidate knowledge learnt during Carpentries workshops or from prior experience.
+The focus is on professional tools for efficiently developing and maintaining research software.

 ## Contribute to the NICEST2 Newsletter